-- First thing is to learn about the disorder that they are suffering from and clear all your doubts and queries with their mental health professional.
+- First thing is to learn about the disorder that they are suffering from and clear all their doubts and queries with their mental health professional.

 - Sticking to a healthy food and sleep schedule and making it a priority might help them cut down their stress and improve their mood.

-- Writing all the worries & thoughts in a journal might help them relax.
+- Writing all their worries & thoughts in a journal might help them relax.